-For hunting it used to be said .22 was the best because the relatively large calibre imparted a lot of energy to the quarry, ensuring a clean kill.
-But things have changed and now the smaller .177 calibre is more popular in sub-12ft/lbs air rifles.
-Being smaller and lighter it doesn’t impart as much energy to the quarry but, if hit in the right place such as the head, the animal will be killed cleanly.
+The .22 used to be considered the best option for hunting because it ensured a clean kill due to its energy.
+However nowadays the smaller .177 calibre is more popular in sub-12ft/lbs air rifles.
+It doesn’t impart as much energy to the quarry as it is smaller and lighter but, if hit in the right place such as the head, the animal will be killed cleanly.

 With larger pellets such as the .25 the trajectory in a sub 12ft/lbs airgun is rather “loopy” and so it is best to use this calibre for FAC-rated airguns, or for rat shooting where you shoot at relatively close ranges.

-For formal target shooting, such as 10-metre match shooting, .177 is the pellet to use because of its flatter trajectory.
+If you’re in a match, the .177 is the pellet to use.
 Target pellets often have flat heads and are called wad-cutters because they punch a neat hole in the paper target, which makes scoring easier.